cespare/reflex/README.md

 It's not difficult to accidentally make an infinite loop with certain commands.
 For example, consider this
 command: `reflex -r '\.txt' cp {} {}.bak`.
 If `foo.txt` changes, then this will create `foo.txt.bak`, `foo.txt.bak.bak`, and so forth, because the regex `\.txt` matches each file.
-Right now reflex doesn't have any kind of infinite loop detection, so be careful with commands like `cp`.
+Reflex doesn't have any kind of infinite loop detection, so be careful with commands like `cp`.

 The restart behavior works as follows: if your program is still running, reflex sends it SIGINT; after 1 second if it's still alive, it gets SIGKILL.
 The new process won't be started up until the old process is